mostume222/inf-test/README.md

 # PanGen
-Sequence based Pangenome Generator for groups of sequences that share types.
+Sequence based Pangenome Generator tool for groups of sequences that share types.
 You can run this software in your local machine by following the instructions in the [infa_main.ipynb ](https://github.com/mostume222/inf-test/blob/master/infa_main.ipynb) notebook, the notebook can run in your local machine or in google colab by pressing the "Open in Colab" option.

 If you wish to run PanGen in your linux local machine without a notebook, please follow the instructions bellow: